Mj23978/evogen/README.md

 # EvoGen

-EvoGen is a TypeScript package that routes different Vercel SDK AI providers with a model name.
-It provides a flexible and extensible way to manage and interact with various AI providers.
+A TypeScript wrapper to seamlessly route multiple Vercel AI providers by model name, offering unparalleled flexibility and extensibility for managing diverse AI services—inspired by the provider-routing architecture of litellm but optimized for TypeScript/Vercel workflows
 ## Table of Contents

 - [EvoGen](#evogen)